Collector tilt optimizer

 The sun-position math is the same simplified NOAA / Meeus solar-position algorithm our firmware uses to expose sunrise_unix, sunset_unix, and current altitude/azimuth on the live /api/health endpoint.
 The plane-of-array correction is the standard cosine-of-incidence on a tilted, azimuth-rotated panel; sun on the back face is clipped to zero.

 A clear-sky DNI model (1366 W/m² · 0.7AM) gives a per-hour direct-beam estimate.
-8760 samples per year, summed for the candidate (tilt, azimuth, area, efficiency), give an upper-bound annual yield.
+Hourly samples across a representative non-leap year (8760 samples), summed for the candidate (tilt, azimuth, area, efficiency), give an upper-bound annual yield.
 Daily collection above (demand + tank-store) is treated as dumped; daily collection below demand is the unmet shortfall.
+No storage carryover between days: each UTC day is bucketed independently against that day's demand and the tank's daily-store capacity.

-The "optimal" tilt is the 0–90° sweep value that minimises annual unmet demand, not maximum yield — this is the key trick that makes the "tilt steeper for over-sized arrays" insight fall out naturally rather than being a hand-tuned heuristic.
-The tool also tells you how far the optimum sits from the classical tilt = lat rule, and why.
+The "optimal" tilt is the 0–90° sweep value that minimises annual unmet demand, not maximum yield — this is the key trick that makes the "tilt steeper for oversized arrays" insight fall out naturally rather than being a hand-tuned heuristic.
+The tool also tells you how far the optimum sits from the classical tilt = lat rule (and its seasonal variants lat + 15° for winter-peaking and lat − 15° for summer-peaking, which appear throughout the textbook literature), and why.

 Assumptions to be aware of